brok3nwir3/WebLearning/Assignments/wk19/wk19_instructions.md

 ## AWS

-### Creating a Trail (CloudTrail)
+### Create a CloudWatch Metric Graph
-- Note: This lab is based on exercise 7.1 from the textbook.
+- Note: This lab is based on exercise 7.2 from the textbook.
+- As a prerequisite we need a running EC2 instance.
-- Log into your AWS console and search "CloudTrail".
+- Log into your AWS console and search "EC2".
-- Click "Create a trail".
+- Navigate to the EC2 dashboard and start up a new or existing instance.
+- Next, search "CloudWatch" at the top of the console in the search bar.
+- On the left side, expand "Metrics" and click "All Metrics".
-- Name the trail: `coding-hour-trail` and click to continue.
+- From the "Browse" tab, click "EC2" and then click "Per-Instance Metrics".
+- Search the string `network` in the search bar, to reduce the results displayed.
+- Find your EC2 instance and select "NetworkIn" and "NetworkOut".
-- Return to the CloudTrail home page.
+- Click the "Graphed metrics" tab.
-- Click the `coding-hour-trail` and view the details.
+- For each metric, select `Sum` for the "Statistic" and `5 minutes` for the "Period".
-- Click "Trail log location".
-- Identify the newly created S3 bucket used by your trail.
-- Discuss the following with a classmate...
+- Click the "Add Math" button and select "Start with empty expression".
-  - Note: You may need to wait a few minutes before you're able to answer the following.
-- 1) What is the name of the object within the new bucket?
-- 2) What file type is in the bucket?
-- 3) What information does the file contain?
-- 4) Return the trail, open the details, and identify the four main event categories.
-- 5) From the CloudTrail menu, click "Event History" (on the left), and review the latest events.

-## Important Note
-- Ensure you disable or delete all newly created test/lab resources.
+- In the "Edit Math Expression" field, enter the expression `m1+m2` and click "Apply".

+###
+-